VadimBagrov/Website-for-a-bakery/README.md

 # Website-for-a-bakery
-In simple HTML and CSS with built-in google map
+In native HTML and CSS with built-in google map